huijing/huijing.github.io/_posts/2020-03-30-nexmo-create-basic-video-chat.md

 Our application will be made up of two pages: a landing page for users to create a session (we'll call this a "Room" and subsequent participants can join that same "Room"), and then the actual video chat page.

-Let's add a `landing.html` file to the `public` folder by clicking the _New File_ button in the left sidebar.
+Let's add a `landing.html` file to the `views` folder by clicking the _New File_ button in the left sidebar.
 Name the file `views/landing.html` and paste the following markup into the page.
 The page will have a simple form element with an input that allows users to submit a room name.
 You can use the following markup if you don't want to write your own from scratch.

 ```html
 <!DOCTYPE html>